euctrl-pru/portal/content/data.md

 ## <img src="/images/prcq-traffic.png" width="40" height="40" alt="Traffic"> Traffic

-**Please NOTE**: the two Traffic Complexity time series, 2014 - 2016 and 2017 - 2019, cannot be used joinly to study the full time span 2014 - 2019.
+**NOTE**: the two Traffic Complexity time series, 2014 - 2016 and 2017 - 2019, **cannot** be used joinly to study the full time span 2014 - 2019.<br>
-In fact they use different BADA versions which impact the value of the *Speed Different Interacting Flows* and ultimately the *Traffic Complexity Score*.
+In fact they use different BADA versions and hence different aircraft characteristics for the same aircraft type; this impacts the value of the
+*Speed Different Interacting Flows* and ultimately the *Traffic Complexity Score*.

 | Data description                                                                             | Period                                                                                          | {{< excel_i >}}              | {{< csv_i >}} | Info                       | [ICAO GANP][icaoganp] |